phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 180062
+#Total Number of Tweets: 570676
-#Number of Trump Tweets: 177191
+#Number of Clinton Tweets: 180296
-#Number of Sanders Tweets: 93319
+#Number of Trump Tweets: 177500
-#Number of Rubio Tweets: 56953
+#Number of Sanders Tweets: 93430
-#Number of Carson Tweets: 32285
+#Number of Rubio Tweets: 57122
-#Number of Bush Tweets: 29907
+#Number of Carson Tweets: 32362
-#Total Number of Tweets:
+#Number of Bush Tweets: 29968
 ---
 ---